 Welcome to #TRVSTLOVES.
-We curate news, stories, ideas and inspiration from across the world which demonstrate how real action can accomplish positive social impact.
+We curate news, stories, ideas, and inspiration from across the world which demonstrate how real action can accomplish a positive social impact.
 In this edition, we're focusing on great initiatives taking place to tackle homelessness.
 We hope you enjoy reading….

 Related: We've curated some of the most important facts about homelessness to help you understand the scale of the problem and provoke action.

 Approximately one-third of food produced for human consumption each year is lost or wasted.
 That’s an extraordinary stat isn’t it - so we love any initiative looking to challenge it.
 One such company is Refettorio Gastromotiva, a swanky Rio de Janeiro restaurant for homeless people.
 Opened in August 2016, food is donated by companies that would have otherwise thrown it out.

 Waste is turned into delicious food cooked by professional chefs, and feedback has been really heartfelt: “they don’t just socialize the homeless, they humanize us.”
 We think Hertz, co-founder of the restaurant, is doing something really special here.
 If you’re keen to support this no food waste concept but aren’t sure where to start, perhaps consider keeping a diary of what food you’re throwing during a typical week because it could be more than you realize….

 Sometimes a great idea can come along when you least expect it.
 This was true for London-based hairdresser Joshua Coombes, who offered a local homeless man a haircut.
 It’s such a simple gesture, but it was a life-changing moment for Joshua who has since traveled the world cutting homeless people’s hair.